Robert Mahley, MD, PhD

 Areas of Investigation

-The major focus of our laboratory is to elucidate the function of apolipoprotein (apo) E in neurobiology.
-We are especially interested in determining the basis of the differential effects of the apoE isoforms in neuronal repair/remodeling and in neuroprotection.
+The major focus of our laboratory is to elucidate the function of apolipoprotein (apo) E in both cardiovascular disease and neurobiology.
+We are especially interested in determining the basis of the differential effects of the apoE isoforms (apoE2, E3, and E4) in neuronal repair/remodeling, in neuroprotection, and in defining how apoE4 causes neuropathology.

 ApoE is produced in abundance in the brain and serves as the principal lipid transport vehicle in cerebrospinal fluid.
-It is induced at high concentrations after peripheral nerve injury and plays a key role in neuronal repair.
-ApoE4 is a major susceptibility gene associated with 40–65% of cases of sporadic and familial Alzheimerís disease.
-ApoE4 increases the occurrence and lowers the age of onset of Alzheimerís disease and is also associated with poor clinical outcome in patients with acute head trauma.
-Defining the effects of the three apoE isoforms on the structure and function of the brain should provide crucial insights into the contribution of apoE4 to neurological disease.
+ApoE4 is a major gene associated with 60–70% of cases of sporadic and familial Alzheimer’s disease.
+ApoE4 increases the occurrence and lowers the age of onset of Alzheimer’s disease and is also associated with poor clinical outcome in patients with traumatic brain injury.
+Defining the effects of the three apoE isoforms on the structure and function of the brain is providing crucial insights into the contribution of apoE4 to neurological disease, and providing a way forward for treating Alzheimer’s disease and other apoE4-associated neurodegenerative disorders.

-We use biophysical (X-ray diffraction and crystallography) techniques in combination with cell and molecular biology, and transgenic and gene knockout mice to study the molecular mechanisms apoE and lipids in normal development and disease pathology of Alzheimerís disease and other neurodegenerative diseases.
+We use biophysical techniques in combination with cell and molecular biology, and transgenic and gene knockout mice to study the molecular mechanisms involving apoE in normal development and disease, including Alzheimer’s disease and other neurodegenerative diseases.
+Medicinal chemistry is used to identify small molecules that modulate the structure of the apoE4.

-My laboratory described apoEís ligand function, determined its protein and gene sequences, mapped the amino acid residues involved in receptor binding, and defined the three-dimensional structure of the ligand-binding domain.
-Understanding the structure and function of apoE laid the groundwork for the recent explosion of studiesconcerning apoE4 and Alzheimerís disease.
-My laboratory was involved in describing the role of apoE in peripheral nerve regeneration, lipid transport in the nervous system, and cytoskeletal stability and neurite extension and remodeling.
-By establishing brain-specific apoE transgenic mice, we demonstrated detrimental effects on apoE4 on the central nervous system in vivo.
+My laboratory described apoE’s receptor ligand function, determined its protein and gene sequences, mapped the amino acid residues involved in receptor binding, and defined the three-dimensional structure of the ligand-binding domain.
+Understanding the structure and function of apoE laid the groundwork for the recent explosion of studies concerning apoE4 and Alzheimer’s disease.
+My laboratory was involved in describing the role of apoE in lipid transport in the nervous system, modulation of mitochondrial activity, and cytoskeletal stability involving normal and pathological CNS metabolism.
+By establishing brain-specific apoE transgenic mice, we demonstrated detrimental effects on apoE4 on the central nervous system in vivo and described a mechanism whereby apoE4 is involved in neuropathology.

 Derived automatically from this person's publications.